jpoberhauser/jpoberhauser.github.io/_posts/2021-09-22-PS_Mechanics_of_Learning.md

 * The  goal of using derivatives is to guide the model training loop in which directions the parameters of the model need to be updated.

-* We want to optimize the loss function with respoect to the parameters using **gradient descent**
+* We want to optimize the loss function with respect to the parameters using **gradient descent**

 From grokking deep learning: